leijenaarj/marryovertoom-feather/src/content/blog/second-post.md

 ---
-title: 'AI and Design: A New Era of Creative Collaboration'
+title: "AI and Design: A New Era of Creative Collaboration"
-description: 'Exploring how artificial intelligence is transforming the design process and empowering creators to push creative boundaries.'
+description: Exploring how artificial intelligence is transforming the design process and empowering creators to push creative boundaries.
-pubDate: 'Feb 15 2025'
+pubDate: Feb 15 2025
-heroImage: '/blog-placeholder-4.jpg'
+heroImage: /images/img_3835.jpeg_compressed.jpeg
-tags: ['artificial intelligence', 'design tools', 'creativity']
+tags:
+  - artificial intelligence
+  - design tools
+  - creativity
+date: 2025-05-24T16:14:00.000Z
 ---

 The intersection of artificial intelligence and design marks a pivotal moment in creative history.
 As AI tools become more sophisticated, they're not replacing designers but rather augmenting their capabilities and opening new avenues for innovation.